hasura/learn-graphql/CONTRIBUTING.md

 - Fix errors in existing tutorials.

-- Help us in updating the apps versions.
+- Help us in updating the app's versions.

 ## Ways of contributing